 Irish Government guidance indicates that there may be implications for people working in Ireland who obtained professional qualifications in the UK, or who seek to have a UK qualification recognised in Ireland.
 If you have already had these qualifications recognised by the relevant regulator, there will be no change and you can continue to practise in Ireland or elsewhere.
 More information is available from Citizens Information Ireland and gov.ie.

-What if I obtained a qualification in Ireland, but I'm working in the UK or Northern Ireland?
+What if I obtained a qualification in Ireland, but I'm working in GB or Northern Ireland?

 If you hold Irish qualifications and plan to work or practise in a regulated profession or activity in Northern Ireland or elsewhere in the UK then you should check with your relevant professional or qualification body or regulator.
 In the case of some bodies, the regulator is local to Northern Ireland, while in other cases, there is a UK wide regulator.
 GOV.UK have guidance on getting your EU professional qualification recognised in the UK.